OpenTidalFarm/OpenTidalFarm/docs/examples/channel-opt/channel-opt.rst

 The power extraction by the farm (without taking losses into account) is 46 MW.

-The layout optimisation finishes after 92 iterations.
+The optimisation finishes after 92 iterations.
 The optimised farm layout is:

 .. image:: farm_opt.png
     :scale: 30